-In presenting your work history, you should use the previously identified keywords and skills.
-Each professional position you list provides its opportunity to mention skills you learned or deployed, and to mobilize those keywords.
+In presenting your work history, you should incorporate the previously identified keywords and skills.
+Each professional position you list provides its opportunity to mention skills you learned or deployed and mobilize those keywords.

 For a working professional in the massage therapy field, the education and training section confirms that you have the appropriate certifications — particularly when applying to registered massage therapist (RMT) jobs — and to showcase any additional accreditations you’ve acquired related to the field.

 Although educational listings for a chronological resume are relatively brief, you can still tailor your resume to the job.
 Entries in this section can mention specific courses and skills acquired in disciplines where applicable.
 Remember that the keywords we listed above are still relevant here.
 Just as with work history, the education and training entries should be provided chronologically in reverse order from most to least recent.
 Entries could include the following:

 Thai Healing Alliance